SiddeshSambasivam/NTUOSS-DataScraping-And-DataCleaning-Workshop/README.md

 ## so what exactly is xpath?

-`XPath`, the XML path language, is a query language for selecting nodes from an XML document.
+`XPath`, the XML path language, is a query language for selecting nodes from a XML or HTML document.
 Locating elements with XPath works very well with a lot of flexibility.

 XPath uses path expressions to navigate through elements and attributes in an XML document.
 Lets look into an example to understand what exactly is xpath and its usage.